manguinm/dataiku-challenge/README.md

 #### Very imbalanced dataset

-A first observation is that the dataset is very imbalanced towards people who earn less than 50k/year (93% of the dataset !).
+A first observation is that the dataset is very imbalanced towards people who earn less than 50k/year (94% of the dataset).
 It is necessary to take this into account in machine learning models we build, particularly when tuning the parameters (e.g. `StratifiedKFold` and a good choice of performance metrics broken down by category).

 #### Choice : working on an *adult* subset of the dataset
 It makes sense to define an age threshold under which we can reasonably assume people are too young to earn 50k+ per year.
 From what we learned from the training set, we define this threshold as age_min = 15 years old and put this young subset aside of the study.
-It helps rebalance a tiny bit the dataset (92% of the adult dataset are under 50k, while 94% in the original dataset).
+It helps rebalance a tiny bit the dataset, as these young people account for 25% of the whole training dataset.
+(92% of the adult dataset are under 50k, while 94% in the original dataset).

 #### Distinct profiles for people with low income / people with higher income
 - Age : Average age for people with higher income is 46, whereas it is 33 years old for people with lower income.